 Achieving and maintaining high vaccination rates are two of the most important safeguards to prevent the spread of vaccine-preventable diseases.

 Injuries are a leading cause of death in Iowa.
 Unintentional injury is the leading cause of death for Iowans ages 1-34 and it is the 5th leading cause of death for all Iowans.

 Lead poisoning can cause learning disabilities, behavioral problems, and, at very high levels, seizures, coma, and even death.
 This is why routine blood lead testing is required for Iowa Children and for workers in some industries.

 Sexually transmitted diseases (STDs) are a group of infections that are predominately transmitted by sexual intercourse.
-Some STDs are reportable to the Iowa Department of Public Health, such as chlamydia and gonorrhea.
+Some STDs are reportable to the Iowa Department of Health and Human Services, such as chlamydia and gonorrhea.

 Substance use disorders represent clinically significant impairment caused by recurrent alcohol and drug use.

 Tobacco use is still the single greatest preventable cause of death and disease in Iowa.